-- Strategies contain decisions for unreachable situations! - Why should player 1 worry about the choice after A,C if he will play B? - Can be thought of as - what player 2 beliefs about player 1 - what will happen if by mistake player 1 chooses A - Player 1 actually would play
+- Strategies contain decisions for unreachable situations! - Why should player 1 worry about the choice after A,C if he will play B? - Can be thought of as - player 2's beliefs about player 1 - what will happen if by mistake player 1 chooses A